airyhq/airy/docs/docs/guides/contributing-components.md

 5. frontend-inbox
 6. frontend-control-center

-Airy's real value comes from the additional components you install through our marketplace in the Control Center UI of your Airy Instance.
-This documentation is on the processes we follow to create, update and store our components.
+Airy's real value comes from the additional components you install through our catalog in the Control Center UI of your Airy Instance.
+In the following, we will explain how to create, update and store components.

 ## Components